-Education in Sikkim post Sikkim’s merger With the merger of Sikkim into the Indian Union in 1975, the state witnessed a renewed impetus in education, the centre government pumped in a lot of ‘development fund’ thereby increasing manifolds the share of fund spent in education.
+Education in Sikkim post-Sikkim’s merger With the merger of Sikkim into the Indian Union in 1975, the state witnessed a renewed impetus in education, the central government pumped in a lot of ‘development fund’ thereby increasing manifolds the share of fund spent in education.
 After the merger, the education system in Sikkim was streamlined and dovetailed with the Indian system of education and as such, all the national programmes on education were introduced in Sikkim as well, resulting in a steep rise in literacy and rapid development of educational institutions and infrastructure across the state.
 With 56.94%, Sikkim breezed past the national average in literacy in 1991, which was 52.21%.
 This spike in literacy rate from 17.94% in 1971 to 56.94% in 1991, apart from the reasons mentioned above, was also largely due to the introduction of non-formal, Adult Education and Rural Functional Literacy Programme in Sikkim.
-Adult education and Rural Functional Literacy Programme became popular among the adults of the state, and was known as ‘Night School’ as teaching used to happen after sunset.
+Adult education and Rural Functional Literacy Programme became popular among the adults of the state and was known as ‘Night School’ as teaching used to happen after sunset.
 Started in the year 1978 under National Adult Education Programme, Sikkim registered an unprecedented surge in the adult education centres, with 424 centres established that very year where 11,000 adults enrolled, which was almost 10% of the total male population of that time.
-A separate adult education for female was also set up by the state in the year 1980-81 which was known as State Adult Education Programme.
+Separate adult education for female was also set up by the state in the year 1980-81 which was known as the State Adult Education Programme.
 By 1984, Sikkim had a total of 648 adult education centres with 12,961 learners.
 In the same year, i.e. in 1978, there were 378 centres under Non-Formal Education with 10,000 adults benefiting from it.
-Thus, Adult Education together with Non-Formal Education played a significant role, apart from a boost in formal education, in the rapid increase of literacy in the state after the merger.
+Thus, Adult Education together with Non-Formal Education played a significant role, apart from a boost informal education, in the rapid increase of literacy in the state after the merger.

 Sikkim’s obsession with education

 Notwithstanding the vision of Chogyals Sidkeong Tulku and Tashi Namgyal and the amount of fund pumped into the state by the Indian government after the merger a fairly good share of which was directed towards education, it was the Sikkimese people’s obsession with education that actually propelled the development of education in the state.
 It is quite evident from the fact that almost all of the schools in rural Sikkim were initially established by ‘village committees’ and not by the government, which were later recognized by the government.
 It is these committees which deserve special commendation for establishing numerous schools across rural Sikkim by donating their land and collecting money to be paid to teachers.
 Every successive government in Sikkim has prioritised education.
 The LD Kazi government, more than taking new initiatives, seems to have worked more towards dovetailing Sikkim’s education with India’s – a priority necessitated by the merger.
 While the Bhandari government must be credited for laying down the infrastructural foundation for Sikkim’s education, ensuring phenomenal growth in literacy in the state which finally overtook the national average in 1991, the SDF government’s initiatives towards education in general and higher education in particular have readied Sikkim to take second place in the country to become a literate state, after Kerala.
 I find it pertinent to mention here that in 1971, Sikkim’s literacy rate was the lowest in the country (though Sikkim hadn’t become a state yet) at 17.74% while Kerala’s was 69.75%.
 Outperforming every other state of the country in education in just around four decades is a feat well worth celebrating.
 However, this phenomenal surge in our state’s literacy has its own flip side, too.
-Today, almost every family in Sikkim has at least one graduate or post graduate and most of them are unemployed, often called ‘educated unemployed’.
+Today, almost every family in Sikkim has at least one graduate or post-graduate and most of them are unemployed, often called ‘educated unemployed’.
 The present government has the formidable task before it of tapping into the potential of the educated human resource of the state such that the demographic dividend that Sikkim is all set to receive doesn’t turn into a demographic disaster.

 Planning Commission of India